unionai-oss/pandera/docs/source/index.rst

 Why?
 ----

+`pandera` provides a flexible and expressive API for performing data validation on tidy (long-form) and wide data to make data processing pipelines more readable and robust.

-``pandas`` data structures hide a lot of information, and explicitly validating them at runtime in production-critical or reproducible research settings is a good idea. ``pandera`` enables users to:
+``pandas`` data structures contain information that ``pandera`` explicitly validates at runtime.
+This is useful in production-critical or reproducible research settings. ``pandera`` enables users to:

 #. :ref:`Check<checks>` the types and properties of columns in a
    ``pd.DataFrame`` or values in a ``pd.Series``.